youngbryanyu/simple-app-config/README.md

 ```

 ## EnvParser API
+API reference for `EnvParser` which is used to directly work with environment variables and convert them to the target type upon retrieval.

 ### refreshCache(): void
 Clears the environment variable cache and updates the cache with the most up-to-date environment variables.